-- 6.3 The list of projects is set out at Appendix 2 at the end of the Plan. - 6.
-The Parish Council will liaise with the County Council, the primary school, stakeholders, landowners and the wider community with regard to future primary and secondary school provision in the plan area.
+- Village environment, e.g. flower displays, seating on footpaths, litter bins.
+Suggestion for a community garden will be brought to the Parish Council for consideration whether to add to CIL123 projects list. - Community facilities e.g. Village Christmas tree, coffee club (assist with capital costs), youth club (assist with capital costs), non-land-use related improvements to village hall - Play facilities e.g. skate park, wild play spaces, village trim-trail, orienteering course, football/basketball cage - Small scale highways works such as bollards and signage to improve safety at rights of way crossings on A142 - 6.4 Other schemes not deliverable by Witchford Parish Council but which the Parish Council will support or lobby for: - To improve General Practitioner facilities in the Parish. - To improve broadband and mobile phone network coverage in the area through proactive discussions with existing and potential operators. - To improve public transport provision in Witchford. - Improvements to public rights of way crossings over A142. - 6.5 The Parish Council will liaise with the County Council, the primary school, stakeholders, landowners and the wider community with regard to future primary and secondary school provision in the plan area.
 Once it becomes apparent that additional land for new facilities will be required the Parish Council will look to safeguard sites (as part of a revised Neighbourhood Plan) for future provision.
 Possible sites for future safeguarding include those shown on 'Areas of Search for Possible Future Education Infrastructure', a map submitted alongside this Neighbourhood Plan.
 Education provision will be considered at the first review of the Neighbourhood Plan.